Kamona-WD/fortify-windmill/README.md

 1. Fresh install Laravel >= 8.0 and `cd` to your app.
 2. Install this preset via `composer require kamona/fortify-windmill`.
 Laravel will automatically discover this package.
-No need to register the service provider, And also no need to install `laravel/fortify` it will be installed autmaticly.
+No need to register the service provider, And also no need to install `laravel/fortify` it will be installed automatically.

 3. Use `php artisan fortmill:install` this will.
    1. Update your `package.json`, `webpack-mix.js`, add `tailwind.config.js` to your project